andrewpayne68/Shell-GPT/README.md

 wget https://raw.githubusercontent.com/andrewpayne68/Shell-GPT/main/install-shellgpt.sh && chmod +x ./install-shellgpt.sh && ./install-shellgpt.sh
 ```

 You'll need an OpenAI API key, you can generate one [here](https://platform.openai.com/api-keys).
+Note that OpenAI will give you $5 worth of free credit which will expire after 3 months.

 If the`$OPENAI_API_KEY` environment variable is set it will be used, otherwise, you will be prompted for your key which will then be stored in `~/.config/shell_gpt/.sgptrc`.